johnmathews/johnmathews.github.io.old/content/articles/multisig.md

 Date: 2017-8-12 22:28
 Category: Distributed Applications
 Tags: Ethereum, Parity, Blockchains, Fintech, Multi-Sig, Wallet
-Image: src="/images/ethereum_logo.jpeg" alt="Ethereum multisig wallet" style="width:50%"
+Image: src="/images/parity-ethereum-logo.png" alt="Ethereum multisig wallet" style="width:50%"
 Tweet: How to create a #multisig #Ethereum wallet using #Parity
-Summary: How to set-up and use Parity to create and manage multi-signature Ethereum wallets, edit the wallet's settings and view pending and past transactions
+Summary: How to setup and use Parity to create and manage multi-signature Ethereum wallets, edit the wallet's settings and view pending and past transactions
 Status: Published

-I recently set-up a multi-sig Ethereum wallet and I couldn't find clear instructions.
+I recently setup a multi-sig Ethereum wallet and I couldn't find clear instructions.
 Here they are, I hope these instructions are useful for someone looking to get started.

-You'll need a way to interact with the Ethereum blockchain in order to create and deploy a multi-sig wallet.
+You'll need a way to interact with the Ethereum blockchain in order to deploy a wallet.
 There are several apps that you can use.
 I've used Parity because I found it simple and quick.

 # Ethereum Wallets

 Wallets are a type of contract and there are two types of wallet, the Multi-Sig wallet and the Watch wallet.
-An Ethereum account is required to communicate with a contract so if you want a multi-sig wallet where 2 out of 3 signatures (for example) are required to approve a transaction then you will need to have setup those 3 Ethereum accounts before creating the Multi-Sig wallet.
+An Ethereum account is required to communicate with a contract so if you want a multi-sig wallet with 3 signatories (for example) then you will need to have setup at least 1 of those 3 Ethereum accounts before creating the Multi-Sig wallet.

 ## Parity